chikko80/error-lens.nvim/README.md

 An enhanced visual diagnostic display for Neovim, inspired by the [Error Lens extension for Visual Studio Code](https://github.com/usernamehw/vscode-error-lens).

-# 📸 Showcase
+## 📸 Showcase
 ![Showcase of all diagnostic hints](media/error_lens_showcase.png "Showcase of all diagnostic hints")

 ## ✨ Features

-- Easy-to-notice diagnostic messages
+- Visually supportive diagnostic messages
 - Customizable colors and appearance
 - Auto-adjust colors based on the theme color
 - Heavily inspired by the Error Lens plugin for Visual Studio Code